spacepandas/cineaste-ios/README.md

 We are using [theMovieDb][theMovieDb] to get access to the big movie data universe.

+We are using [Kingfisher][Kingfisher] to load and cache movie posters asynchronously.

 To enforce swift style and convention and to constantly check our code style, we use [Swiftlint](https://github.com/realm/SwiftLint), which runs on every build phase.

 ## How to build